Skip to main content

 sudo dfu-util -d 0451:6165 -a rawemmc \

-This step streams the entire OS image to the eMMC over USB.
+This step transfers the entire OS image to the eMMC over USB.
 Do not interrupt the transfer.
-This may take several minutes depending on image size and USB speed.
+Depending on the image size and USB speed, this process may take several minutes.

 5

-Power off and set the bootmode switch to eMMC
+Power off the board and set the bootmode switch to the eMMC position

-Once dfu-util reports success, power off the board completely, then set the bootmode switch to the eMMC position as shown below.
+When dfu-util reports success, fully power off the board, then set the bootmode switch to the eMMC position.

-You can monitor the boot process via UART serial connection.
+You can monitor the boot process via a serial port connection over UART.
 Default baudrate: 115200

-Apply power — the board will boot from the eMMC image.
+After applying power, the board will boot from the image on the eMMC.